jsve96/TabSCM/README.md

 generation using Structural Causal Models (SCMs) that combines causal reasoning with decision trees and diffusion models

-The file structure and setup is taken and adopted from the official implementation of [TabSyn](https://github.com/amazon-science/tabsyn).
+The file structure and setup is taken and adapted from the official implementation of [TabSyn](https://github.com/amazon-science/tabsyn).

 ## Setup
 Tested with python 3.10.